 Each of the app types above defines a certain range of tasks which are called intents.
 The term refers to the users' intentions and, as a result, to the particular scenarios of their behavior.

 The impact of properly chosen tech stack on a general project's success is huge.
-See how to choose the right technologies.
+See best web development stacks.

 You can find more information about how to work with intents and objects on Apple's official website.
 Below is a scheme on intents processing: